1996 Bausch & Lomb Championships

-The 1996 Bausch & Lomb Championships was a women's tennis tournament played on outdoor clay courts at the Amelia Island Plantation on Amelia Island, Florida in the United States that was part of Tier II of the 1996 WTA Tour.
+The 1996 Bausch & Lomb Championships was a women's tennis tournament played on outdoor clay courts at the Amelia Island Plantation on Amelia Island, Florida in the United States that was part of the Tier II category of the 1996 WTA Tour.
 It was the 17th edition of the tournament and was held from April 8 through April 14, 1996.
 Eighth-seeded Irina Spîrlea won the singles title.